 If you’re able to return to work in some capacity, but your injury limits your work duties and your income is reduced, you could receive partial disability benefits, instead of full disability benefits from workers’ compensation.
 Partial disability benefits will make up 66 and 2/3 percent of the difference between your normal average weekly wage and your new, post-injury wage.
 For example, if your pre-accident average weekly wage was $600 and you are only earning $300 due to restricted hours or duties after you are hurt, your partial disability benefit would be $200 (2/3rds of the $300 difference).

-4. You Have the Right To A SC Workers’ Comp Commission Hearing
+5. You Have the Right to a SC Workers’ Comp Commission Hearing

 Sometimes, things don’t go the way you’d like them to, and you need to press your claim.
 Maybe your employer is denying that your injury occurred at work.
 Maybe the insurance carrier is refusing to pay you the full benefits that you’re owed under South Carolina law.
 Whatever the reason, if you have any dispute over your claim, you can request a hearing before the Commission.
 In South Carolina, we have seven workers’ compensation commissioners and your initial hearing will be set before one of these judges.